VyuWing-Learning/Web-Developer-Roadmap-Frontend/README.md

 Once you have made till here, you can jump on to working on frontend projects and start applying to frontend roles.
 Also, do explore different frontend frameworks now and learn about them.
 <br/>
-For those who wanna continue on the journey of web development and want to tackle Backend and Devops too.
+For those who wanna continue on the journey of web development and want to tackle Backend and DevOps too.
 Stay Tuned!